typelevel/doobie/doc/src/main/tut/03-Connecting.md

 ### Our Third Program

 What if we want to do more than one thing in a transaction?
-Easy! `ConnecionIO` is a monad, so we can use a `for` comprehension to compose two smaller programs into one larger program.
+Easy! `ConnectionIO` is a monad, so we can use a `for` comprehension to compose two smaller programs into one larger program.

 ```tut:silent
 val program3 =